jackvwh/MusicArtists_Node-express-project/README.md

    - **SSH**: `git clone git@github.com:jackvwh/MusicArtists_Node-express-project.git`
    - **HTTPS**: `git clone https://github.com/jackvwh/MusicArtists_Node-express-project.git`

-## Run backend
-2. Navigate to the "Backend" folder in your terminal:
+2. Navigate to the project folder in your terminal:

-   cd Backend
+   cd MusicArtists_Node-express-project

 3. Install project dependencies by running:

       npm i

+## Run backend server

+4. Navigate to the "backend" folder in your terminal:

+   cd backend

+5. Install server dependencies by running:

+   npm i

-4. Start the backend server:
+6. Start the backend server:

    - To start the server: `npm start`
    - To start the server with [nodemon](https://nodemon.io/): `npm run dev`

 ## Run frontend

-5. Next, navigate to the "Frontend" folder:
+7. Next, navigate to the "frontend" folder:

-   cd Frontend
+   cd frontend

-6. Launch the frontend using the Live Server extension in Visual Studio Code.
+8. Launch the frontend using the Live Server extension in Visual Studio Code.

 You are now ready to explore and use the CRUD/REST application for managing music artists.
 Enjoy your project experience!